How to Read a World Timer Watch

 Reading a world timer watch may seem daunting at first, but with a little practice, it becomes second nature.
 Follow the steps outlined above, and you'll be able to read and utilise the additional functionality of your world timer watch in no time.

-To learn more about our other complications on offer, take a read of our blog.
+To learn more about our other complications on offer.